daizutabi/hydraflow/docs/part3-analysis/run-collection.md

 - Implement multi-stage analysis workflows where you need to maintain the full run information at each step

 To perform aggregations on the grouped data, use the `agg` method on the GroupBy instance.
 This transforms the grouped data into a DataFrame with aggregated results.
 You can define multiple aggregation functions to compute different metrics across each group.

-When special object keys (`"run"`, `"cfg"`, `"impl"`) are included in the `group_by` call, it returns a DataFrame with those objects included as columns, making it easy to access the original objects for further processing.

 This approach preserves all information in each group, giving you maximum flexibility for downstream analysis.